コンテンツにスキップ

 http://www.nissan-global.com/JP/CITIZENSHIP/NAA/FINALIST/03/

-Ishida, who has been active as a painter and videographer as well as a performer, focuses on the movement of the entire body of the painting, and by developing it into drawing animation, expresses the traces of the body and time.
-Masu.
-The new works in this exhibition are inspired by several short stories by Edgar Allan Poe, and further explore themes that Ishida has repeatedly dealt with, such as "windows and walls," as well as "vortexes" and "repetition." doing.
-The moving lines of the painting, the body, and the trajectory of time emerge dynamically from the images that focus on seeing and drawing.
-In the future, it has been decided that there will be a live screening at the Kanagawa Museum of Modern Art, Kamakura in November 2015, ``Beginning with Kamakura.
-1951-2016 PART 3'', and participation in ``Aichi Triennale 2016''.
+Ishida, who works as a painter and filmmaker, as well as a performer, focuses on the movement of the whole body when painting, and by developing it into drawing animation, expresses traces of the body and time.
+The new works in this exhibition are inspired by several short stories by Edgar Allan Poe, and further explore the themes of "windows and walls," which Ishida has repeatedly faced in the past, as well as "vortexes" and "repetition."
+The moving lines of the paintings, the body, and the trajectories of time dynamically emerge from the video, which explores the act of seeing and drawing to its fullest.
+Upcoming events include a live screening at the Museum of Modern Art, Kamakura, Kanagawa Prefecture, in November 2015, "It Started in Kamakura.
+1951-2016 PART 3," and participation in the "Aichi Triennale 2016."

 Part of the wall used for "Square Window"